jupyterhub/jupyter-server-proxy/README.md

 launch registered applications in the python package, the extension requires the python package to be installed.

+As of version 3.0.0 the Python package ships with a JupyterLab 3 compatible extension, making this step only needed for JupyterLab 2.

 ```
 jupyter labextension install @jupyterlab/server-proxy
 ```